Yoddikko/yoddChatGPT/README.md

 [![GitHub release](https://img.shields.io/github/release/Yoddikko/yoddchatgpt?include_prereleases=&sort=semver&color=blue)](https://github.com/Yoddikko/yoddchatgpt/releases/)
 [![issues - yoddchatgpt](https://img.shields.io/github/issues/Yoddikko/yoddchatgpt)](https://github.com/Yoddikko/yoddchatgpt/issues)

+## ⚠️⚠️ As OpenAI's API is now very limited and one has to pay for the ability to write messages/receive images, I don't know how long I can keep up with the app/update it, as I don't have the means to access the premium version of the API and therefore can't test my own app.
+I'll update when the API breaks (if someone points it out to me) ⚠️⚠️

 <a href = "https://github.com/Yoddikko/yoddChatGPT/wiki"> Wiki </a> ◦ <a href = "https://github.com/Yoddikko/yoddChatGPT/wiki/Code-documentation"> Code documentation </a> ◦ <a href= "https://github.com/Yoddikko/yoddChatGPT/wiki/FAQ"> FAQ </a> ◦ <a href = "https://github.com/Yoddikko/yoddChatGPT/discussions"> Discussions </a>

 Use the <a href = "https://github.com/Yoddikko/yoddChatGPT/discussions/categories/show-and-tell"> discussions </a> to give feedbacks, ask for features and share anything with Yodd AI Chat.